MicrosoftDocs/winrt-api/windows.foundation/memorybuffer.md

 ## -remarks

-This type also implements the COM interface [**IMemoryBufferByteAccess**](/windows/win32/winrt/imemorybufferbyteaccess-getbuffer) which provides direct access to the buffer's storage.
-See the [Custom Effect sample](https://github.com/microsoft/Windows-universal-samples/blob/main/Samples/AudioCreation/cs/CustomEffect/CustomEffect.cs) for an example of accessing the buffer from C#.
+This type also implements the COM interface [**IMemoryBufferByteAccess**](/windows/win32/winrt/imemorybufferbyteaccess-getbuffer), which provides direct access to the buffer's storage.
+See the [Custom Effect sample](https://github.com/microsoft/Windows-universal-samples/blob/main/Samples/AudioCreation/cs/CustomEffect/CustomEffect.cs) for a C# example on how to access the buffer.

 > [!NOTE]
 > C++/WinRT provides extension methods on `MemoryBuffer` to access the data directly.
-Different languages and runtimes have varying ways to access process memory.
-Use care when accessing the buffer, as the lifecycle of the memory is related to the lifecycle of the `IMemoryBufferByteAccess` interface from whence it came.
+Various languages and runtimes provide unique ways to access process memory.
+Be careful when accessing the buffer as the lifecycle of the memory is related to the lifecycle of the `IMemoryBufferByteAccess` interface.

 ## -examples